Miracle (Paula Seling and Ovi song): Music video and promotion

 Prior to the release of an accompanying music video for "Miracle", a lyric as well as a live performance video were premiered in January and February 2014, respectively, along with a clip for an acoustic version of the track in March 2014.
-The latter featured Seling and Ovi sitting at a double piano previously presented during their performance at the 2010 Eurovision Song Contest.
+The latter featured Seling and Ovi sitting at a double piano previously presented during their performance at the Eurovision Song Contest 2010.
 The official music video was subsequently uploaded onto Eurovision's YouTube channel on 28 April 2014.
 It was filmed at the MediaPro Studios in Buftea, Romania by Alex Ceaușu, while make-up and hair styling were done by Romelia Pelin and Marius Costea, respectively.
 A choreography was created by Judith State and Mircea Andrei Ghinea, and clothes were provided by Amir Dobos and Magda Mohamed.
 The shooting was completed in the span of one day, while post-production took several days afterwards.
 The government of Romania provided Seling and Ovi's team with over 259,000 lei, which part of was used for the making of the video.
 Five tons of grass have been used for the clip, as well as artificial wind and rain.

 The music video starts with Ovi and Seling successively playing a piano in a "stark, derelict" and flooded cabin provided with old-fashioned furniture.
 Two dancers are also shown performing choreography in the same place while it starts to rain.
 As the clip transitions, the cabin "comes to life in the rain", becoming a "mini-paradise" with a tree and grass on the piano.
 Both the singers and dancers are involved in the same activities as in the previous set.
 Seling elaborated on the video: "It speaks of the miracle of life, coming from another miracle, of love.
 Nature results in the empty room from another miracle, water, the source of life."
 Several observers noticed similarities between the clip and the visual for Ruth Lorenzo's "Dancing in the Rain", which represented Spain in the Eurovision Song Contest 2014.
 Bogdan Honciuc of Wiwibloggs speculated that the tree represented the forbidden tree, while an editor of Urban.ro praised the video as "colored", "vernal" and "in tone with the song's message".

 For further promotion, Seling and Ovi performed "Miracle" on multiple occasions.
-They appeared on Romanian talk show 'Neatza cu Răzvan și Dani on 20 February 2014, and also performed the song in a folk rendition on O dată-n viață.
+They appeared on the Romanian talk show 'Neatza cu Răzvan și Dani on 20 February 2014, and also performed the song in a folk rendition on O dată-n viață.
 Wearing traditional Romanian clothing, they were accompanied by Moldovan orchestra group Lăutarii.
 After conducting a tour in multiple European countries, including the United Kingdom, during March and April 2014, the duo sang "Miracle" at a match between FC Steaua București and ASC Oțelul Galați on 20 May 2014.
 Following the song's promotion phase, it was notably performed during Selecția Națională 2017 alongside "Playing with Fire".